msgem0523/capstonefrontend/README.md

-# Pediatric App – GrowthGuard Frontend
+# GrowthGuard App Frontend
 [Frontend Repo](https://github.com/msgem0523/capstonefrontend) | [Backend Repo](https://github.com/msgem0523/capstonebackend)

 ## Overview
-The **Pediatric App (GrowthGuard)** is a full-stack web application designed to help parents track their child's medical history and developmental milestones.
+The **GrowthGuard App** is a full-stack web application designed to help parents track their child's medical history and developmental milestones.
 Built using the **MERN Stack (MongoDB, Express.js, React, Node.js)**, this app provides an intuitive and secure platform for managing essential pediatric health data.

 This repo contains the **frontend** built with React.js, connecting to the backend API for seamless data handling.